 Below the graphics screen you see the structure representation code in the form of a radial distribution function (RDF), a function which is rotation- and translation-invariant.
 This function is used for similarity search (explained elsewhere) and in artificial neural network calculations.
 ChemBrain allows you to apply various structure representation codes based on the atomic mass (as shown), charge, polarizability, electronegativity or even Van-der-Waals' volume by just double-clicking on the RDF.

 Besides the graphics window a list of single-value properties, also called molecular descriptors, is shown.
-Several of them, namely the heats of combustion, formation, solvation, sublimation, vaporization and fusion, the phase-change entropies, the heat capacities of organic liquids and solids, the molar refractivity, the molecular electronic polarization by internal continuum (EPIC), the molecular polarizability, the partition coefficient log P, the solubility log S, the activity coefficient at infinite dilution in water, the aqueous toxicity, the viscosity, the molecular and molar volumes, the molecular surface, the polar surface area (PSA) and the solvent-accessible surface area (SASA), are optionally calculated automatically at the time of addition of a molecule to the database.
+Several of them, namely the heats of combustion, formation, solvation, sublimation, vaporization and fusion, the phase-change entropies, the heat capacities of organic liquids and solids, the molar refractivity, the molecular electronic polarization by internal continuum (EPIC), the molecular polarizability, the partition coefficient log P, the solubility log S, the activity coefficient at infinite dilution in water, the aqueous toxicity, the viscosity, the surface tension, the molecular and molar volumes, the molecular surface, the polar surface area (PSA) and the solvent-accessible surface area (SASA), are optionally calculated automatically at the time of addition of a molecule to the database.
 However, you can add them individually by clicking the Calculate molecular descriptors button and/or add any further property by simply clicking the Add new property value button.
 On the other hand, provided that the structure database contains a series of molecules with a specifically known property and on condition that - among these - ChemBrain found a large enough number of structures similar to the query molecule, it delivers, upon clicking the Predict single-value property button, an "educated guess" of this property for the query molecule based on various, selectable architectures of an artificial neural network.